SamiCharfeddine/example-app/README.md

 ```

 ### Value
-A value is a service of the device, for example: a device type:light can have value:on/off, value:brightness and value:color.
+Value is a service of the device, for example: a device type:light can have value:on/off, value:brightness and value:color.
 A value can assign some limit to the states: as min, max or steps.
 The attribute permission represent the actions that you can do to the value.
 If permission is "r"(read) then you can access only reportState, if permission: "w"(write) then will be able to use only controlState and if the permission: "rw" then you can use both
 ```json
 {